EpistasisLab/Aliro/README.md

 ### Project

-A project is created by uploading a JSON schema, which abides by [MessagePack](http://msgpack.org/)'s [type system](https://github.com/msgpack/msgpack/blob/master/spec.md#types).
-JSON is a widely-used, human-readable data exchange format.
-MessagePack provides an efficient binary serialization format, with implementations for [many languages](http://msgpack.org).
+A project is created by uploading a [JSON](http://json.org/) schema.
+JSON is a human-readable data-interchange format that is widely used and has mature libraries available for most programming languages.

 The JSON schema represents a map/associative array (without nesting), where the values are an object comprising of several fields:

 - **type**: One out of "int"/"float"/"bool"/"string"/"enum".
-- **default**: Set a default value.
+- **default**: Default value.
-- **values** (only with type: enum): An array of strings comprising an enum.
+- **values (only with type: enum)**: An array of strings comprising the enum.

 The following is an example schema for a project, and should be uploaded with the filename corresponding to the desired name for the project i.e. `mnist.json`: